JVulcan/.NET-Custom-Controls/README.md

 ## .NET Descriptive Button
 A button that shows a description when the mouse is hover, the transition to show and hide the description is full animated!

-### Requirements
-- Using VB.net (at least for now, I'm going to do a C# version *someday*)
-- Or you can wrap the class in a DLL and then use it in a C# lang. env.

 ### How to use it
 - Add the DescButton class to your project
 - Build your project